 Polished Chrome Polished Chrome Electroplated Lifetime

-Polished Copper/ Rose Gold PVD Polished Copper PVD Omitted*
+Polished Copper/ Rose Gold PVD Polished Copper PVD *

 Polished Gold (Plated (24K) Polished Gold Electrplated 1 Year